I love to set the table for holidays, so I am really excited to share my Easter table setting with y’all!

-I like to pull out my Noritake China and whatever odds and ends dishes I have to create an eclectic look.
+To begin with, I like to pull out my Noritake China and whatever odds and ends dishes I have to create an eclectic look.
 It doesn’t have to be over the top, stuffy or pretentious.
-We are not super fancy people, but it is fun for me to play dress up every once in a while…and I live with 3 men (1 man, 2 junior men) so it’s like the only way I get to play dress up!
+We are not super fancy people, but it is fun for me to play dress up every once in a while.
+I live with 3 men (1 man, 2 junior men) so it’s like the only way I get to play dress up!

 So just to prove that making a beautiful table setting does not have to be scary, I want to share the simple and frugal items that I pulled together for this Easter table setting.

-I bought Easter eggs from the dollar store and I used them all over the table, then hung some up with string on my “Easter tree.”
-I simply went out to the woods and found some branches and stuck them in a glass jug, then set it in a blue and white ceramic pot.
-You can use natural sticks and branches, or you could paint them white or gold…or any color you love!
+I bought Easter eggs from the dollar store and I used them all over the table.
+Then I hung some up with string on my “Easter tree.”
+I simply went out to the woods and found some branches and stuck them in a glass jug.
+Then I set the jug in a blue and white ceramic pot.
+You can use natural sticks and branches, or you could paint them white or gold.
+Really you could choose any color you love!
 This is a super cheap and beautiful little project to decorate for Easter!

 I also like to use food items to fill the canvas of the table because we eat with our eyes before we ever take a bite.
-The year I took these pictures (below) my sister Starla had come to visit, and she actually made our Easter dinner.
-She is an incredible gourmet cook, so I was delighted when she volunteered to cook a truly southern dish for our resurrection celebration: Shrimp and Grits.
-Oh. my. word, y’all…she used a recipe from My New Orleans: The Cookbook by John Besh, and it was out of this world delish!
+The year I took these pictures (below) my sister Starla had come to visit.
+To my utter delight, she actually made our Easter dinner.
+She is an incredible gourmet cook.
+I was so excited when she volunteered to cook a truly southern dish for our resurrection celebration: Shrimp and Grits.
+Oh. my. word, y’all…she used a recipe from My New Orleans: The Cookbook by John Besh.
+Believe me, it was out of this world delish!
 I love that it was something a little different, and we had so much fun preparing it together.

-Of course, we had kombucha with our meal, and I will let Starla tell you about the amazing dessert she prepared.
+Of course, we had kombucha with our meal, and I will let Starla made a wonderful d.
 Everything turned out so lovely and tasty and it will always be a sweet memory.
 It feels very grown up to host a holiday.
 It is such a blessing to celebrate with the people we love and to add just a little extra to make it special…without breaking the bank!

 We are the hearth keepers of celebration.